elahejalalpour/CoDesign/README.md

 # CoDesign
-## Introdcution
+## Introduction
 Implementing hardware modules in VHDL and using them for having a cryptographic algorithm in a software environment.
-This project was wriiten as a final project of design automation course spring 2015.
+This project was written as a final project of design automation course spring 2015.
-## Project
+## Project Description
 ### Phase 1
 #### HE (Hardware Encoder)
 ```